top of page

 After Starting Well

 After a good job of executing the first three steps of a short sprint, there is the first transition to consider.
 Ralph Mann described after the first three steps as, "the Mechanics of the sprint begin a transition from a powerful Horizontally directed drive to a more Vertically directed effort seen in the Maximum Velocity Sprint Mechanics".
 This is not, however, to minimize the importance of horizontal forces.
 Alluding to the first 10 meters, Mann states this is where “the production of Horizontal ground force is of critical importance”, this implies that beyond this point that vertical forces become more and more primary.
 In my mind, this identifies another transition point.
+Another characteristic of this "First 10 Meters Zone" is that the strides shouldn’t feature as much plantar flexion on the way to ground strike as will occur later in the race.
+In my mind though, successfully executing the subtle shift to the "more Vertically directed effort" that Mann alluded to above, is an important contributor to an efficient acceleration.

 Utilizing Momentum Effectively and Efficiently